 One way to become a better real estate financial modeling professional, is to watch other professionals model.
 I know in my career being able to physically see how others tackle different modeling problems has shaped my methods and made me better at what I do.

 I remember sitting with a friend, watching him zip back and forth between ARGUS and Excel with the mouse sitting off to the side, and thinking that I wanted to model like that.
 And as I watched him, I learned a ton.
 Many of the techniques I use today I learned by watching him.

-As I’ve communicated with many of our readers over the past year and a half, I’ve been asked repeatedly to create more substantive how-to videos.
-And while this site is not meant to replace the more comprehensive real estate financial modeling courses that exist out there (we don’t have the time or energy to really teach this stuff!), I thought I’d build a quick multifamily model and record my screen as I go.
+As I’ve communicated with many of our readers over the years, I’ve been asked repeatedly to create more substantive how-to videos.
+And while this and other Watch Me Build videos on our site are not meant to replace the more comprehensive real estate financial modeling courses that we’ve created, this quick Watch Me Build a Multifamily Model video should get you started learning how to model acquisition opportunities.

-In the video, I do my best to vocalize the different keystrokes I use and the thought process I follow (Note: a few of the keystrokes require the free WST Macros Excel-addin).
+In the video, I do my best to vocalize the different keystrokes I use and the thought process I follow (Note: a few of the keystrokes require the free Excel 4 CRE add-in).
 I didn’t use the zoom feature when editing the video to allow you to see everything going on.
 However, this means it is a little hard to see some parts of the recording.
 So I recommend you watch this video on a larger screen (i.e. not on your iPhone), and make the video full screen.